Frequently Asked Questions

 What does Community Legal Services of Mid-Florida (CLSMF) do?

 CLSMF helps low-income people resolve urgent, non-criminal legal problems that make a difference in their everyday lives, such as protecting the elderly from unlawful evictions, making sure women and children are protected from violence in their homes, and helping veterans receive financial benefits they have earned and need.

-Our lawyers, paralegals and advocates provide free legal services helping more than 30,000 people of Central Florida each year.
+Our lawyers, paralegals and advocates provide free legal services helping more than 17,500 people in Central Florida each year.
 We provide legal services and advice on a variety of issues including:

 - Children and Education